 5. Consider your software’s technical features

-Following are the list of items in the form of questions to help you with your software, especially for an on-going project which need an extended team offshore.
+Following is the list of items in the form of questions to help you with your software, especially for an on-going project which needs an extended team offshore.

 Two additional important aspects to consider